wisnup/Sprinter/README.md

 ```
  Netty started on port(s): 8013
 ```
 6. Open browser and launch this url `http://localhost:8013`.
 Note the port might be different as it depends on your configuration.
-And because right now only API implemented, please use Firefox to have a nice JSON pretty print for displaying the data.
+And because right now only API implemented, please use Firefox to have a nice JSON pretty print for displaying the data or hit the API directly using Postman or similar tools.

 # How contribution counted
 - Story, bug and chore are counted when they are closed within the sprint